HieuEnglish/ultimate-english-at-home/README.md

 # Ultimate English At Home (UEAH) 🏡✨📚

-**A pastel, friendly GitHub Pages web app for FREE English practice resources — organized by Age ➜ Skill.**
+**A friendly GitHub Pages web app for FREE English practice resources — organized by Age ➜ Skill.**
 Built to be **simple**, **fast**, and **easy to expand** 🚀

 ✅ **Core promise:** This project is focused on **FREE learning** and **FREE resources** for everyone 💛